Understanding Workers Compensation

 The second category is IME or DME physicians.
 Pennsylvania law allows the insurance carrier or your employer to have you evaluated by a physician of its choosing at reasonable intervals.
 These evaluations, known as independent medical evaluations (IMEs) or defense medical evaluations (DMEs), are not for the purpose of treatment.
 Instead they are designed for the insurance carrier to get an opinion “independent” of your treating doctor regarding the status of your work injury.

 There are consequences for not attending an IME.

 Q: Can I settle my workers' comp claim for a lump sum?

 A: Yes.
 A Pennsylvania Workers’ Compensation claim may be settled, by agreement of the parties.
 All aspects of a claim are negotiable in a settlement.
 After negotiating and reaching an agreement, the parties must file a petition to present the settlement to a Workers’ Compensation Judge, in a hearing, before it can be approved and finalized.
 There are multiple facets of non-workers’ compensation benefits to be considered as part of any negotiation and settlement.

-We certainly don't expect these FAQs to answer even a small portion of the questions you have specific to your claim.
+As a workers comp law firm, we certainly don't expect these FAQs to give you a full understanding of workers compensation.
 If you are considering filing a workers’ compensation claim, or if a claim has been filed against you, don't go it alone.
 Please consider contacting High Swartz's Workers' Comp team lead by Thomas E. Panzer at 1-833-LAW-1914 or firstname.lastname@example.org.
-Our attorneys in Bucks County and Montgomery County are here to assist you.
+Our workers comp lawyers at our Bucks County and Montgomery County law firm are here to assist you.